-THEREFORE.
-Complainant prays for relicf as follows:
+THEREFORE, Complainant prays for relief as follows:

-a.
-A finding that the conduct of Respondents as referenced herein constitutes prohibited practices under Chapter 288 of the Nevada Revised Statutes:

-- A finding that Respondents interfered with Complainant's rights under NRS Chapter 288; - A finding that Respondents coerced Complainant for exercising his rights under NRS Chapter 288: - d.
-A finding that Respondents discriminated and retaliated against Complainant for exercising his rights under NRS Chapter 288:
+- A finding that the conduct of Respondents as referenced herein constitutes prohibited practices under Chapter 288 of the Nevada Revised Statutes; - A finding that Respondents interfered with Complainant's rights under NRS Chapter 288; - A finding that Respondents coerced Complainant for exercising his rights under NRS Chapter 288; - d.
+A finding that Respondents discriminated and retaliated against Complainant for exercising his rights under NRS Chapter 288; - e.
+A finding that Respondents discriminated against Complainant for political reasons: